harry-wilkos/Houtils/README.md

 + **Error Switch** to auto-toggle inputs based on available inputs
 + Modified **Pop Source** to include an option to interpolate the emission
 + Move and rotate any object in any position to the the aligned center with **Align to Center**
++ Use **Rasterize Frumstum** to raster and resample density volumes into camera-based frustum grids

 #### Tweks:
 + Automatically format nodes starting with *In* or *Out*